Chapter 4: Return Types of Template Functions in C++

 }

 This program has defined a function template with a single template parameter T, two type parameters store and val.
 The first parameter store is a reference to an STL vector container.
-The second parameter val is a variable of type T. When we call add_to_store(), we pass an STL vector container that can hold type T values and a value of type T to be inserted into the container.
+The second parameter val is a variable of type T. When we call add_to_store(), we pass an STL vector container that can hold type T values.
+We also pass a value of type T to be inserted into the container.
 In the template function body, the value we pass is pushed back into the vector.
 This program is a hypothetical implementation of a custom data store.
-The following section will demonstrate how to use a type parameter as the template function return type.
+The following section will show how to use a type parameter as the template function return type.

 Using type parameter for return type